 Heather Dubbeldam, OAA, FRAIC, LEED AP

-Heather Dubbeldam is a Past Chair of the Toronto Society of Architects from 2011-2013, a Vice Chair from 2006-2010 and an Executive board member since 2001.
+Heather Dubbeldam is a Past Chair of the Toronto Society of Architects from 2011-2013, a Vice Chair from 2006-2010 and an Executive board member from 2001-2021.
 She is the principal of DUBBELDAM Architecture + Design, a multi-disciplinary design studio in Toronto with projects ranging from single and multi- family housing, to commercial and institutional renovations, and including landscape, furniture and installation design.